 Orange chicken is made a little healthier while still retaining its crispy coating through baking.
-This is an easy weekday meal.
+This baked orange chicken is an easy weekday meal.

 I’ve been on a quest to make some of Mr. K’s favorite dishes healthier.
 While I really liked the healthier orange chicken I made last time, Mr. K wasn’t as much of a fan.
 He missed the crunchy coating and complained that the dish tasted “too much like chicken.”